-This class introduces a number of different approaches to developing mind/body awareness in movement.
-It emphasises the importance of working with both your mind and body in order to develop your capacity to move with ease and confidence.
+This class introduces a number of different approaches to developing mind/body awareness through movement.
+The focus will be on increasing fluidity and flexibility, developing strength and ease and finding the pleasure that comes from getting the mind/body juices flowing together.
 It involves a series of exercises and task-based activities that are both strength building and relaxing.
 They harness the energy that is generated through the integration of mind and body in movement.
 These exercises are based on techniques drawn from contemporary dance and somatic practices and meditation.

 About Mary Nunan